A certificate of insurance (“COI”) is a document that shows proof of insurance coverage for a given entity.

 The first step is to talk to your building management company and obtain a sample of the COI from them.
 The moving company will fill it out from there.
 The purpose of a COI is to legally protect buildings in case of damage when moving items throughout.
 The COI also shows proof of worker’s compensation.
 If one of the movers is injured on the job, the building is covered.
 The insurance (rather than the building management or moving company) is the one providing coverage.

 The final piece to check for is what’s generally called the “Hold Harmless” or an Indemnity Agreement.
 This is a more overarching agreement between the moving company and building management that officially assigns liability should any damages occur during the move.

 Why is a COI Important?

 First off, without a COI you simply can’t move into or out of many buildings.
 The building won’t even let the moving company onto the premises without this document.
-The biggest differentiating aspect of each COI offered by moving companies is the insurance policy limits.
-Smaller companies may cover up to $2 million, there are certain luxury buildings that will require $10 million coverage limits.
+The biggest differentiating aspect of each COI offered by moving companies in the insurance policy limits.
+Smaller companies may cover up to $2 million, certain luxury buildings will require $10 million coverage limits.
 Something (incidentally) FlatRate can offer.

 Pro-Tip: Your building may not require $10 million in coverage.
 It adds an extra layer of safety knowing these hyper-luxury buildings allow only certain companies to do moves into and out of them.
-Wouldn’t you want the same company that is able to carry out moves at this level moving your prized possessions?
+Wouldn’t you want the same company that can carry out moves at this level to move your prized possessions?